All-Natural Ways to Focus Better with ADHD

 ADHD medications can help manage symptoms like distractability.
-But many people augment their prescriptions with these natural remedies, designed to help you build your focus and concentration in new and innovative ways.
+But many people augment their prescriptions with these natural remedies, designed to help children and adults with ADD build their focus and concentration in new and innovative ways.

 Recent surveys suggest that, for many people, it’s the inability to focus — to concentrate unwaveringly on a task or situation.
 For adults, a lack of focus can be especially vexing in meetings, lectures, and other situations when it’s important to understand or contribute to formal conversations involving complex information.

 Fortunately, these natural remedies and non-drug ADHD treatments can help you find your focus.

 Business meetings were a nightmare for Carol Henderson, a film producer in Los Angeles.
 “I just get hyper when there is no action being taken,” she says, noting that medication “only takes you so far.
 When it’s repetitive, and the meeting goes on and on, I feel the need to move, to do something.”

 For kids, the equivalent of the nervous-making meeting may be a school assembly, a math class, or a lecture on whatever subject they find least interesting.
 “Such a situation is asking kids to do something they may find very hard — to sit there and say nothing,” says Jack Naftel, M.D., professor and director of the division of child and adolescent psychiatry at the University of North Carolina at Chapel Hill.
 “Often, there is an impulse to ask a question or jump in.”

 Both kids and adults often see “jumping in” as the only way to stay focused in challenging situations.
 But jumping in is often inappropriate, and it can prolong the hardship.
 “I say only the briefest thing possible [in meetings] because my contribution could make it go even longer, which would be far worse,” says Henderson.